safal312/rhetora-assessment/README.md

 #### Installing the Extension
   1. Type in `chrome://extensions` on a Google Chrome tab.
-  2. In the type right corner, enable "Developer Mode"
+  2. In the top right corner of the page, enable "Developer Mode"
-  3. Now on the left hand side, you'll find a button that says "Load Unpacked"
+  3. Now on the left hand side of the page, you'll find a button that says "Load Unpacked"
   4. Upload the source directory you cloned